Blancochuy/MISUserRegistry/README.md

 Members should have first name, last name, email, phone, and date joined

 Also keep track of if the member has paid dues for the year

+To start work run
+    pip install -r requirements.txt then should be good to go